delawaremathguy/ShoppingList14/README.md

 ### Update of 5 January, 2021.

 * Fixed an issue where a shopping Item might be deleted in one AddOrModifyItemView in the app, while a second AddOrModifyItemView was still open on the Item in a different tab.  (*See comments in AddOrModifyItemView.swift*.)
-* Fixed an issue where a new Location was added, but it would not be immediately available to the Picker that allows you to associate it with an Item.
+* Fixed an issue where a new Location was added, but it would not be immediately available to the Picker that allows you to associate an Item with it.

 ### Previous Updates since the iOS 14 Release